-Earlier in 2016, two other baby powder lawsuits against J&J in St. Louis ended in verdicts that were worth more than $100 million.
-However, two other lawsuits were thrown out in NJ by a judge who stated that there is not enough evidence to show that baby powder leads to ovarian cancer.
+Earlier in 2016, two other talcum powder ovarian cancer lawsuits against J&J in St. Louis ended in verdicts that were worth more than $100 million.
+However, two other lawsuits were thrown out in NJ by a judge who stated that there is not enough evidence to show that baby powder leads to cancer.

 Ovarian cancer has about 22,000 cases per year, which is a small number of the more than 1.7 million new cancer cases per year.

 Approximately 2,000 women have filed similar lawsuits against J&J, and lawyers are poring over thousands of other potential cases.
 Most of the leads for those cases have come from ads that promoted the big verdicts that have come from St. Louis recently.
 One of them was a $72 million award in February 2016 to the family of a woman in Alabama, and also a $55 million award to a woman in South Dakota.